nataliaburrey/Challenge_6/README.md

 I will demonstrate the ability to make an API call to Mapbox to create an interactive map to visualize data and better analize different areas as more attractive real estate investment.

-You can find comments for the line of code and my analysis, including the answers to the questions from the Challenge instructions.
+You can find my analysis, including the answers to the questions from the Challenge instructions.
 For each line of code there is comments, necessary professionally styled visualizations are included.

 ## Why?

 Proptech, the application of technology to real-estate markets, is an innovative domain in the fintech industry.
-My challenge is to use your data visualization superpowers, including aggregation, interactive visualizations, and geospatial analysis, to find properties in the San Francisco market 2010-2016 that are viable investment opportunities.
+My challenge is to use data visualization superpowers, including aggregation, interactive visualizations, and geospatial analysis, to find properties in the San Francisco market 2010-2016 that are viable investment opportunities.